NSW DBP Applicability Checker

 Key Things This Checker Considers

-This checker focuses on the points most likely to change the answer: regulated building class, whether the work is new building work or work to an existing regulated building, whether a building element or performance solution is involved, whether the work may be excluded, and whether the result is timing-sensitive.
+This checker focuses on the points most likely to change the answer: regulated building class, whether the work is new work or work to an existing regulated building, whether a building element or performance solution is involved, whether the work may be excluded, and whether the result is timing-sensitive.

-- Class 2 and mixed-use buildings with a class 2 part are often treated differently to class 1 or other non-regulated building classes.
+- Class 2 and mixed-use buildings with a Class 2 part are often treated differently to Class 1 or other non-regulated building classes.

-- New class 3 and 9c work can sit differently to alteration, repair or renovation work on existing class 3 and 9c buildings.
+- New Class 3 and 9c work can sit differently to alteration, repair or renovation work on existing Class 3 and 9c buildings.

 Frequently Asked Questions